Reading Time: 27 minutes

 • According to the AARP, a comfortable retirement typically requires about 80% of your pre-retirement income.

-• Diversifying income streams can ensure a more secure retirement.
+• Diversifying income streams make for a more secure retirement.

 If there is one thing that we can all be sure of, it is that everything is getting more expensive.
 Obviously that includes going on retirement.